CSI-Jose-Rodriguez/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents

 What does "cd" stand for?

- - Answer:
+ - Answer: will take you back one directory

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

  - Answer:

 Did you consider searching google for other commands to run?
 What did you try?